Cell Phone Signal Boosters

 Scam Cell Phone Boosters - The Ones That Don't Work

-Other boosters that offer a simple antenna attached to your cell phone, or perhaps other gimmicks more than likely do not work.
-To get a better signal, you need something that will reach outside and bring the signal to your phone.
-Also, some systems that do include an antenna might work well, until you leave the room where the base is located.
+Some systems that do include an antenna might work well, until you leave the room where the base is located.
 Different products operate in different ways, depending on your environment.
-Factors affecting the usefulness of signal boosters might include location, cell phone signal availability in your area, which cell phone company you use, the cell phone you use, etc. For example, Zboost's products are labeled as not working with Nextel signals.
-Other products might suggest different limitations.
+Factors affecting the usefulness of signal boosters include your location, cell phone signal availability in your area, which mobile phone company you use, the phone you use, and even the weather.

 Do you have a cellular signal booster?
 Tell me how it works (or not) by posting a comment below…